novafacing/nixosrc/README.md

 To make a windows installer disk, use gparted to format the USB and create a GPT partition scheme.
 Then, create a single partition formatted as NTFS.
 Run `sudo woeusb` and click File->Show All Drives.
 Click NTFS in WoeUSB and a windows ISO. and click install.
 Done :) This isn't really a nixos thing but since this is my main OS notes why not ;)

 To find a package that provides a file, install `nix-index` with configuration or with `nix-env -iA nixos.nix-index` and run `sudo nix-index`.
 Then to find a provider, run `nix-locate -w libz.so.1`.

+Really important: do NOT install things like `libgit2` globally in common.nix!
+This is a really easy way to screw up impure nix-shell build environments!
+And we don't like that!